innerpixel/innerpixel/README.md

 <strong>< MUSIC: LOW TONE NOTES :-) ></strong>
   <p>
     Welcome to INNERPIXEL - GitHub home.
 My name is Gabriel Cirstea and i am the inventor of the innerpixels.
+    CODE NAME: Innerpixels-decentralized.blooming commnunity  ;-) <br>
-    a decentralized community of innerpixels. ;-) More to come as the projects takes more form.
+    More to come as the projects takes more form.
   </p>
 <h5>
   We are working on a decentralized service.
 Making the world a beter place, one innerpixel by one innerpixel.